firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ## Examples

 ### Automatic Schema Discovery
-You can use the automatic schema discovery feature in `COPY FROM` to handle large data sources instead of manually defining it.
+You can use the automatic schema discovery feature in `COPY FROM` to handle even very large data sources instead of manually defining it.
 The following apply:

 * **Parquet files** - Firebolt automatically reads metadata in Parquet files to create corresponding target tables.
 * **CSV files** - Firebolt infers column types based on the data content itself.
 Use `WITH HEADER=TRUE` if your CSV file contains column names in the first line. `COPY FROM` deduces the column types from your data, streamlining the initial data loading process significantly.